-- Complete the fin fish specimen advice sheet (PDF, 74KB), place it in an envelope and attach it to the exterior of the box containing the specimens.
+- Complete the specimen advice sheet (PDF, 630KB), place it in an envelope and attach it to the exterior of the box containing the specimens.

 - Contact the relevant Aquatic Pathologist or Veterinary Officer before sending samples to the appropriate laboratory, as listed below.

 - Alternatively, the containers with the tissues still immersed in the preservative could be sent to the laboratory if they are well packed in a suitable leak-proof container and if the transport company will accept the carriage of a preservative.

 Contact the Duty Pathologist before sending samples.

 Routine aquatic animal samples

 Submit routine aquatic animal samples for testing to: